SpektraSystems/Red-Hat-Modernize-Apps/03-mono-to-micro-part-1.md

 ## Summary

-In this scenario you learned a bit more about what Thorntail is, and how it can be used to create modern Java microservice-oriented applications.
+In this scenario you learned a bit more about what Quarkus is, and how it can be used to create modern Java microservice-oriented applications.

 You created a new Inventory microservice representing functionality previously implmented in the monolithic CoolStore application.
 For now this new microservice is completely disconnected from our monolith and is not very useful on its own.
 In future steps you will link this and other microservices into the monolith to begin the process of [strangling the monolith](https://www.martinfowler.com/bliki/StranglerApplication.html).

-Thorntail brings in a number of concepts and APIs from the Java EE community, so your existing Java EE skills can be re-used to bring your applications into the modern world of containers, microservices and cloud deployments.
+Quarkus brings in a number of concepts and APIs from the Java EE community, so your existing Java EE skills can be re-used to bring your applications into the modern world of containers, microservices and cloud deployments.

-Thorntail is one of many components of Red Hat Runtimes.
+Quarkus is one of many components of Red Hat Runtimes.
 In the next scenario you'll use Spring Boot, another popular framework, to implement additional microservices.
 Let's go!